These 12 Habits Make Home Owning Easy

 All water heaters collect sediment at the bottom of the tank and that sediment reduces the efficiency of the heater and can even shorten its life.
 Homeowners can prevent that accumulation by performing an annual flush.
 It’s easy.
 Just get a bucket and open the drain valve to get a strong flow and let it run until the water is clear.
 But be careful, the water will be hot!.
 If you have really hard water, or have never done a flush, you may have some serious buildup problems.

 Replace the toilet flapper every two years

 All toilet flappers deteriorate over time, from chlorine and normal wear, and when they wear out, they leak water down the drain.
 They leak just a bit at first, and then more and more until you finally notice that your water bill is sky-high.
 If you have a well, your only indication will be a higher than normal electric bill.
 You can prevent all that wasted water and power by being a proactive homeowner and replacing the flapper every two years, whether it needs it or not.
-A new toilet flapper valve only costs around $8 and that’s a lot less than the potential increases to your water or electric bill.
+Replacing the toilet flapper valve costs a lot less than the potential increases to your water or electric bill.
 If you haven’t replaced your toilet flapper in a while, now’s the time.